evildmp/afraid-to-commit/docs/virtualenv.rst

-So if all the package authors have done a good job of informing PyPI about their software's requirements, you can install a Django application, for example, and pip will will install it and Django and possibly dozens of other pieces of software, all into your virtualenv, and without your having to make sure that everything required is in place.
+So if all the package authors have done a good job of informing PyPI about their software's requirements, you can install a Django application, for example, and pip will will install it, and Django, and possibly dozens of other pieces of software, all into your virtualenv, and without your having to make sure that everything required is in place.